Accessibility statement for https://cambridge.crf.nihr.ac.uk/

 The NIHR Cambridge CRF has a sub-site for children and adolescents: https://cambridge.crf.nihr.ac.uk/patientpublic/involving-children-and-young-people-at-the-crf-2/.
 This is designed to be very bright and cheerful to attract its audience (children and under-18s).
 However many of the features of this part of the website fail accessibility standards, particularly in the low contrast of headings, hyperlinks and buttons.

 We believe that improving both the navigation and low-contrast hyperlinks and other features of the children’s sub-site now would be a disproportionate burden within the meaning of the accessibility regulations.
-We will make another assessment when the web developer contract is up for renewal, likely to be over winter 2020/21.
+We will make another assessment if and when the website is redeveloped.

 This website has embedded video content from YouTube.
 These may not be accessible to screen reader users, as screen readers cannot recognise iframes (which YouTube uses to embed videos).